HannesBuchwald/HbScheme/README.md

-# SchemeCompiler
+# HbScheme
-This is a Scheme Compiler based on the lecture of Mir.
-Gittinger
+This is a Scheme Compiler based on the lecture of Mr. Gittinger